Octillerysnacker/octillerysnacker.github.io/_small_projects/atp.md

 ## Videos

-This video show a single, immobile ATP Synthase which accepts electrons, spins, and sends them off.

-<iframe src="https://drive.google.com/file/d/1r9WkPDaF-lnwSEAfEO9rlomAQuKGNdHj/preview" class="video"></iframe>

-This next video shows two freely flying ATP Synthase with a bunch of floating electrons.
+This video is just a two minute clip of the simulation running.
+You can see ATP Synthase objects flying around and yellow electrons floating towards them.
+Once absorbed by the ATP Synthase, the electrons spin for one revolution and are then shot back out into the environment.
+The turbine on the ATP Synthase only spins when electrons are attached.

-<iframe src="https://drive.google.com/file/d/1QZivhEZtLXikhO2gOChl7l7Bm-AI623J/preview" class="video"></iframe>
+<iframe src="https://drive.google.com/file/d/1PUzy4M_hF5oIE33VbvYajNVXY4Ps9CCO/preview" class="video"></iframe>

 ## Additional Links